thvv/swt/README.md

 Ensure that MySQL is installed.
 Set up a database, username, and password.
 Create $HOME/.my.cnf with that info.

-Download swt.tar.gz
-  tar zxf swt.tar.gz
-It creates directory install-swt.
+Switch to the "master" branch and click "Code" to clone the repo to a directory install-swt.
 Install install-swt/expandfile in your $PATH.
 Install expandfile.pm, readbinsql.pm, readbinxml.pm in your $PERL5LIB.